meticha/permissions-compose/README.md

 ![permissions.gif](permissions.gif)

-# Contributing
+# 🤝Contributing

 Contributions are welcome!
 If you have suggestions, improvements, or bug fixes, please open an issue or submit a pull request.

-Make sure to follow the existing code style and include tests where applicable.
+1. Fork the repository.
+2. Create a new branch (feature-branch)
+3. Commit your changes.
+4. Push to the branch and submit a pull request.

+# 📬Contact

+For issues or suggestions, open an issue or reach out at cavin@meticha.com.

-# License
+# 📜License

 Distributed under
 the [Apache Software License, Version 2.0.](https://www.apache.org/licenses/LICENSE-2.0)